kemaldemirgil/the-list/README.md

-# the-list
+# The List
-This list was created to organize stuff
+This list was created to organize stuff...